 Municipal Ordinance, Chapter 3

-Restraint, Nuisance Animals - The owner or caretaker of any animal shall confine, restrain or maintain control over the animal so that the unprovoked animal does not run at large, attack or injure any person or domesticated animal.
+Public Nuisance Animals - The owner or caretaker of any animal shall confine, restrain and maintain control over the animal so that the unprovoked animal does not:

 Limit allowed - No person or household shall keep more than six (6) animals, the maximum number of dogs being three (3), maximum number of rabbits being two (2).